BC's Best

 Emma Lea Farms in Ladner has the old-fashioned and friendly atmosphere a city slicker spending the day in the country might desire.
 About 30 minutes south of Vancouver, the farm has been in the same family since 1885.

-Blueberry season is going strong as of late July, with even more big, beautiful berries appearing daily.
+Blueberry season is going strong as of mid July, with big, beautiful berries appearing daily.
 The farm is open seven days a week for u-pick.
 Check the Emma Lea Facebook page for details on weather and yield.

 Don’t miss the Emma’s Ice Cream Stand, where you can add blueberries to milkshakes or a scoop of vanilla and a warm scone.

 Krause Berry Farms, one hour outside Vancouver in Langley, is your best bet for family fun.
 There’s nothing they don’t do.
-Start with the blueberry u-pick ($1.70/lb.), running July 19 to mid September.
+Start with the blueberry u-pick ($1.75/lb.), running mid July to mid September.
 Then stay for the day.

 The entire family will appreciate lunch on Krause Berry Porch, where you set yourself down on a tractor stool and gorge on Krause-produce-inspired fare: roast corn pizza, berry milkshakes, berry waffles, berry pies, berry shortcakes, berry donuts . . . you get the point.
 All made fresh in the farm’s harvest kitchen.

 Kids appreciate the petting zoo and hen house.
-Adults are berry happy about the new estate winery, open summer 2012.
+Adults are berry happy about the estate winery, which opened the summer of 2012.

-Venture an hour outside of Vancouver into Langley, where you’ll find Driediger Farms, a reliable 160-acre spread that grows strawberries, raspberries, blueberries, blackberries, currants, rhubarb and soon haskup berries in the warm summer months.
+Venture an hour outside of Vancouver into Langley, where you’ll find Driediger Farms, a reliable 160-acre spread that grows strawberries, raspberries, blueberries, blackberries, currants, and rhubarb in the warm summer months.

 Driediger is also family-friendly, with regular contests for cutest kid picker and a children’s general store.
 Adults trying to make use of their sweet haul will appreciate Driediger's conservation tips.